data-edu/rstudio_edu_post/rstudio_edu_post.md

 Too
 ================
 Ryan Estrellado and Joshua Rosenberg
-7/9/2020
+July 24, 2020

 ![](marvin-meyer-SYTO3xs06fU-unsplash.jpg)<!-- --> *[Image: Marvin
 Meyer](https://unsplash.com/photos/SYTO3xs06fU)*

 ## Introduction

-When we wrote Data Science in Education Using R (DSIEUR), we knew it would be easy to assume new learners would have more prior knowledge about R than they actually did–a phenomenon economists Colin Camerer, George Loewenstein, and Martin Weber called “[the curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge)”.
-We knew this intuitively because, as more experienced R users, we only vaguely associate feelings of triumph and frustration with the memory of running that first chunk of R code.
-The details of where we got stuck in our learning are harder to recollect.
+When we wrote *Data Science in Education Using R (DSIEUR)*, we knew it would be easy to assume new learners would have more prior knowledge about R than they actually did–a phenomenon economists Colin Camerer, George Loewenstein, and Martin Weber called “[the curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge)”.
+We knew this intuitively because, as more experienced R users, we only vaguely associated feelings of triumph and frustration with the memory of running that first chunk of R code.
+The details of where we got stuck in our learning are harder to remember.

 Over time, we trade in fresh memories of these learning pain points for experience and ease of use.
 That led to a design problem we had to solve